Theme Camp Registration

 Your Vehicle May Get Stuck … the risk is yours but the impact is felt on the land as well (LNT folks).
 You may be required to pay for your own towing and help repair land scars.
 Giant Mud Ruts = Leaving a Trace

-- Stay on the paved road, stay alert and do not go around road blocks, do not drive into Theme Camps or off the road!
+- Stay on the paved road, stay alert and DO NOT go around road blocks, DO NOT drive into Theme Camps!

 - Do not move your vehicle during or after a rain event

-- Do not attempt to park your vehicle by yourself, Zone Czars will help to ensure correct placement
+- Do not attempt to park your vehicle in the City, Zone Czars will help to ensure correct placement

 - If your camp is not directly accessible via a main road, coordinate with Zone Czars for assistance